ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

   Foo = forall a .
 Default a => Foo``)

 In the current proposal or patterns cannot bind existentials, dictionaries, or equalities.
-Any such patterns in an or pattern is rejected by the type checker.
+RHSs that require one or more of these will be rejected by the type checker.

-Accepting or patterns that bind existentials, dictionaries, or equalities can be implemented as an extension in the future.
+Type checking or patterns while binding existentials, dictionaries, or equalities can be implemented as an extension in the future.
 Because this will make the extension accept strictly more programs and won't change semantics of existing programs with or patterns, it will be backwards compatible, and thus left out in this proposal.

 Alternatives
 ------------